WICG/explicit-javascript-compile-hints-file-based/README.md

 The following examples describe possible and valid actions when encountering a file with the magic comment:

 Implementation 1: Background-parse the JavaScript file while downloading it.
-Mark all functions for compilation, potentially by separate background compilation tasks (possibly up to a quota).
+Mark the targeted functions for compilation, potentially by separate background compilation tasks (possibly up to a quota).

-Implementation 2: Parse the JavaScript file and compile all functions eagerly on the main thread (possibly up to a quota).
+Implementation 2: Parse the JavaScript file and compile the targeted functions eagerly on the main thread (possibly up to a quota).

 Implementation 3: Ignore the hint when initially compiling the file.
-When a code cache for the file is created (e.g., when a user visits the same website often enough that cache creation is deemed useful), create a code cache containing all the functions in the file.
+When a code cache for the file is created (e.g., when a user visits the same website often enough that cache creation is deemed useful), create a code cache containing the targeted functions in the file.

 Implementation 4: Like Implementation 1/2 but compile the functions with a higher tier compiler right away.

 Implementation 5: Ignore the hint.

-Chromium is currently experimenting with the feature (options 1 and 3).
+The implementation of the per-file compile hints and the experimental implementation of the per-function compile hints in Chromium both follow Option 1.
+There are currently no non-Chromium implementations.

 ### How this solution would solve the use cases